moznion/go-optional/README.md

 [![GoDoc](https://godoc.org/github.com/moznion/go-optional?status.svg)](https://godoc.org/github.com/moznion/go-optional)

+## Tips

+- it would be better to deal with an Option value as a non-pointer because if the Option value can accept nil it becomes worthless

 ## Current Status

 Currently (at the moment: Nov 18, 2021), go 1.18 has not been released yet, so if you'd like to try this, please use the tip runtime.